 - How to be a Best Workplace in the Printing Industry

 - Current HR Issues

-Gary A. Jones is the Director of Environmental, Health and Safety (EHS) Affairs at PRINTING United Alliance in Fairfax, VA.
+Gary A. Jones is the Vice President of Environmental, Health and Safety (EHS) Affairs at PRINTING United Alliance in Fairfax, VA.
 His primary responsibility is to monitor and analyze EHS regulatory activities at all domestic and some international government levels.
 He provides representation on behalf of the printing and specialty graphic imaging industry.
 Mr. Jones works closely with the federal and state-level Environmental Protection Agencies (EPA), Occupational Safety and Health Agency (OSHA), Department of Transportation (DOT), and other agencies.
 He also provides membership assistance on EHS compliance and sustainability programs through a variety of approaches including responding to inquiries, presentations, writing, and consulting services.

 He holds a BS in biology from LaRoche College and an MS in chemistry from the University of Pittsburgh.

 - Regulatory compliance and sustainability

 - Webinars on a wide variety of EHS related topics